International Journal of

 Journal of

-The International Journal of Communal and Transgenerational Trauma ( IJCTT ) is an international and interdisciplinary peer-reviewed journal of the International Humanistic Psychology Association (IHPA).
+The International Journal of Communal and Transgenerational Trauma ( IJCTT ) is an international and interdisciplinary peer-reviewed journal of the International Humanistic Psychology Association (IHPA) and Common Bond Institute (CBI).

 Diversity of Content